Have you have ever thought of buying a pressure cooker, or wondered why you would need this small kitchen appliance?

 A modern pressure cooker does more than cook your food under pressure.
 They can actually replace several other small kitchen appliances in your home, such as a slow cooker, steamer, rice cooker, and even a bread maker.
 You can use one machine to cook an entire meal in a fraction of the time.

 What Can You Make in a Pressure Cooker?

 How Much Do Pressure Cookers Cost?

-You can also purchase an advanced electric multi function pressure cooker, that you plug into the outlet in your kitchen, that can also saute, brown, is a slow cooker and can make cakes and yogurt.
+You can also purchase an advanced electric multi function pressure cooker, that you plug into the outlet in your kitchen.
+This unit can also saute or brown, is a slow cooker and can make cakes and yogurt.
 This type of multi function pressure cooker can cost anywhere from $70 to over $200, depending on size and capability.

 What is the Best Pressure Cooker for Under $100?